Effect of photoinduced screening on the spectroscopic signature of exciton-phonon coupling: Results and discussion

 \section{Results and discussion}

-The crystal structure of \bii\, is reported in~\Fref{Figure 1}~(a).
-An A$_g$ Raman mode at 3.4~THz involves mainly out-of-plane stretching of the Bi-I bonds, as represented by the black arrows.
+The layered crystal structure of \bii\, is reported in~\Fref{Figure 1}~(a).
+The main A$_g$ Raman mode at 3.4~THz (113.4 cm$^{-1}$) involves mainly out-of-plane stretching of the Bi-I bonds, as represented by the black arrows.
 The lowest bright excitonic resonance is at 2.00 eV at room temperature~\cite{Gosetti2023} and its wave function localizes within up to three atomic layers, as shown by the calculation (blue shades, modified from Mor \textit{et al.}~\cite{Mor2021}).
 The steady-state reflectance spectrum of \bii\,is reported as green curve in \Fref{Figure 1}~(b)).
 It exhibits an isolated peak centered at the excitonic resonance, in agreement with the reflectance of \bii\, at room temperature being mainly determined by the imaginary part of the dielectric function~\cite{Jellison1999}.
 This observation allows us to discuss the TR of \bii\, in terms of photoinduced changes in the optical absorption.
+The steady-state absorbance (yellow line in \Fref{Figure 1}(b)) becomes significant at energies above ca. 1.85 eV and exhibits a featureless spectrum.
+This is due to massive light absorption above the optical gap, which limits the resolution of weaker excitonic signatures in agreement with the literature~\cite{Podraza2013}.

 \Fref{Figure 2} (a) and (b) show the TR intensity $\Delta R/R_0$, i.e. the photoinduced reflectance variation, in false color as a function of pump-probe time delay (left axis) and probe photon energy (bottom axis) under resonant and off-resonance excitation, respectively.
-Both data are collected at room temperature with absorbed pump fluence of 50~$\mu$J~cm$^{-2}$.
+Both data are collected at room temperature with absorbed pump fluence of 50~$\mu$J~cm$^{-2}$, which is well within the regime of linear response of the material (see SI for details).
 For the resonant case, the pump photon energy is tuned well below the conduction band edge in order to avoid the excitation of quasi-free carriers.
-At the same time, the pump photons excite resonantly to the low-energy side band of the excitonic line where the absorbance is still significant (see black triangle in~\Fref{Figure 1}(b)).
+At the same time, the pump photons excite resonantly to the low-energy side band of the excitonic line (see black triangle in~\Fref{Figure 1}(b)) where the absorbance is still significant.
 For the off-resonance case, the pump photon energy enables the excitation of electrons to the conduction-band continuum (see white triangle in~\Fref{Figure 1}(b).